Camp Topridge

 The staff would arrive from Keese Mills Road in Paul Smiths and drive around the water and leave their cars in a parking lot, now used as public parking for the trail to Saint Regis Mountain; the trailhead is near the private property line of Camp Topridge.
 From the parking lot, staff would walk a hilly, unpaved path into the workers' side of the camp.
 In the early 1970s, this unpaved path was widened and became suitable for one-way car traffic.
 Prior to the paving, vehicles could only be driven over the ice in the winter.

 Post's guests would arrive at Saranac Airport (in Lake Clear), often in her private Vickers Viscount, the Merriweather.
 They would be driven to a launch which would take them to one of the boat houses.
 From there, they could either take the stairs or ride a covered, six-person electronic lift or funicular, installed for Post's aunt Molly Post, who suffered from heart trouble.
 For years, the caretaker of the camp and his wife would feed lunch to staff in a dining room in the caretaker's home.

 Post bequeathed the property to the State of New York.
 The main lodge, most of the buildings and 105 acre were offered for sale, while the remaining acreage became part of the Adirondack Forest Preserve.
 Roger Jakubowski purchased the camp in 1985 for $911,000.
-It is now owned by Texas real estate magnate Harlan Crow, who has substantially restored the buildings and added several new ones.
+It is now owned by Texas real estate magnate Harlan Crow, who purchased it in 1994 when Jakubowski went bankrupt.
+Crow has substantially restored the buildings and added several new ones.
 The property was listed on the National Register of Historic Places in 1986.

+As reported by ProPublica in 2023, Supreme Court Justice Clarence Thomas is one of Crow's regular guests, spending a week each summer at Topridge for the past two decades.
+One of the decorations at the lodge is a photo-realistic painting by Sharif Tarabay of Thomas, Crow, and lawyers Peter B. Rutledge, Leonard Leo and Mark Paoletta lounging in Adirondack chairs at the lodge in 2018.